isomerpages/mlaw-corp/_covid19/16-Loans_by_banks_and_finance_companies_to_Singapore_SMEs.md

   * Enforce their security over your plant, machinery or fixed asset in Singapore that is used for business purposes
   * Start or continue court proceedings or insolvency proceedings

+c.
+What must I do to enjoy the reliefs?

+* The reliefs under the Act do not take effect automatically.

+* If you qualify for the relief, you need to first serve a Notification for Relief on the bank or finance company, as well as your guarantor/surety for the loan (if any), , using the form at <insert link>.

+* Once the Notification for Relief has been served on the bank or finance company, the bank or finance company cannot take the above actions in (b).